 As we touched on, Bluetooth is far better for portability, as a Wi-Fi-only speaker can only be used in the range of your Wi-Fi network.
 Bluetooth, on the other hand, can be used anywhere, as long as you’re in range of your device.
-Thankfully, these days you don’t need to settle for one or the other, as several speakers now offer both Wi-Fi and Bluetooth connectivity.
+Thankfully, you don’t need to settle for one or the other these days, as several speakers now offer Wi-Fi and Bluetooth connectivity.
 This gives you all the benefits of Wi-Fi connectivity when at home and the benefits of Bluetooth speakers when you want to take the speaker away from your network.

-Because Smart features like Alexa, Google Assistant, and others require a direct connection to the internet to function, these features will only be found on Wi-Fi-supported speakers.
-So if you are looking for a home speaker with smart features, you’ll either need to opt for a Wi-Fi speaker or pair your supported Bluetooth speaker with another Smart Speaker.
+Because Smart features like Alexa, Google Assistant, and others require a direct internet connection to function, these features will only be found on Wi-Fi-supported speakers.
+So if you are looking for a home speaker with smart features, you either need to opt for a Wi-Fi speaker or pair your supported Bluetooth speaker with another Smart Speaker.

 Differences in Sound Quality

 On the topic of sound quality.
 While Wi-Fi and Bluetooth offer high-quality audio, the sound quality you get from each technology depends on several factors, including the quality of your audio devices and your home network.
 Wi-Fi offers higher quality audio than Bluetooth, as it has a larger bandwidth, allowing for higher quality audio streams.
 On the other hand, Bluetooth uses a smaller bandwidth, which can result in lower-quality audio.